 Enhanced STAR: Yes.
 Once you are approved for Enhanced STAR, you do need to reapply.
 However, you can complete an Annual Income Statement or elect to have New York State verify income from your State tax return.
 Keep a copy of your application for your records, and send copies of your supporting documents, not originals.

-Any dog 4 months of age or older but be licensed or younger in age if the puppy is caught running at large.
+Any dog 4 months of age or older must be licensed or younger in age if the puppy is caught running at large.

 A current rabies certificate which is valid for at least 30 days from the date of the purchase of the license.
 AND If the dog is spayed or neutered then a a spay/neuter certificate is required in order to receive a license fee discount.